-Another change occurred in 1997 with EPA's adoption of a new PM{2.5} National Ambient Air Quality Standard (NAAQS) on July 18, 1997.
-Because three full years of valid data are required before a compliance determination can be made with the new PM{2.5} standard, SWCAA installed a new PM{2.5} particulate monitor at the Moose Lodge monitoring site in November of 1998 to begin collecting data for eventual compliance determination.
-However, in May of 1999, the DC Circuit Court of Appeals remanded the new PM{2.5} standard (along with the new 8-hour ozone standard) in response to a special interest appeal challenging EPA's authority to implement the new standards.
+Another change occurred in 1997 with EPA's adoption of a new PM2.5 National Ambient Air Quality Standard (NAAQS) on July 18, 1997.
+Because three full years of valid data are required before a compliance determination could be made with the new PM2.5 standard, SWCAA installed a new PM2.5 particulate monitor at the Moose Lodge monitoring site in November of 1998 to collect data for eventual compliance determination.
+However, in May of 1999, the DC Circuit Court of Appeals remanded the new PM2.5 standard (along with the new 8-hour ozone standard) in response to a special interest appeal challenging EPA's authority to implement the new standards.
 Following a failed petition to the Court of Appeals for rehearing, the EPA successfully petitioned the U.S. Supreme Court to review the underlying issues.
-On March 26, 2002, the DC Circuit Supreme Court upheld the EPA's PM{2.5} and 8-hour ozone standards.
-On the expectation that EPA would prevail, the PM{2.5} particulate monitor at the Moose Lodge monitoring site has continued to operate without interruption.
-Also, in order to complement this new monitoring program, the Moose Lodge TEOM was converted to measure PM{2.5} rather than PM10, and a PM{2.5} particulate monitor was installed temporarily atop the Centralia Library.
+On March 26, 2002, the DC Circuit Supreme Court upheld the EPA's PM2.5 and 8-hour ozone standards.
+On the expectation that EPA would prevail, the PM2.5 particulate monitor at the Moose Lodge monitoring site has continued to operate without interruption.
+Also, in order to complement this new monitoring program, the Moose Lodge TEOM was converted to measure PM2.5 rather than PM10, and a PM2.5 particulate monitor was installed temporarily atop the Centralia Library.
 These complementary changes were made in December of 1999.
-In the spring of 2001, the Centralia Library monitor was discontinued.
-Temporary PM{2.5} monitors were set up at Camas City Hall and Olympic School in Longview, and the PM10 monitor at the Longview City Shops was discontinued.
+The Southwest Clean Air Agency continues to monitor PM10 and PM2,5 at Moose Lodge in Vancouver.
+Temporary PM2.5 monitors in Longview and Camas were discontinued in May of 2002 and relocated to Stevenson and Vader.
+These monitors will be rotated to other communities in the future, and their data will supplement the attainment designation process.

 Another impact of interest from fine particulate pollution in the atmosphere is visibility impairment caused by the light scattering effect of the fine particles.
 In June of 1999, an integrating nephelometer was installed on the roof of Vancouver's McLoughlin Middle School.
-This instrument provides a quantitative measure of this light scattering effect, complementing the photographic record from the camera atop Smith Tower in downtown Vancouver.
+This instrument provides a quantitative measure of this light scattering effect, complementing the photographic record from the visibility camera atop the Smith Tower in downtown Vancouver.
 The camera was installed in November of 1998 and is focused on Mount Hood.
 McLoughlin Middle School is in the Vancouver urban area, within the camera's view path.

-c.
 Carbon Monoxide Emissions

 Trends indicate a gradual reduction in ambient levels of carbon monoxide (CO) in the Vancouver area.
-Because CO accumulation is so dependant on weather conditions and patterns, trends of this nature should be viewed with cautious optimism.
+Because CO accumulation is so dependent on weather conditions and patterns, trends of this nature should be viewed with cautious optimism.
 During 1987 the Vancouver sampling site experienced four exceedances of the eight-hour average standard of 9 parts per million.
 In 1992 and 1993, there were no exceedances recorded, but one exceedance was recorded in January 1994.
 None were recorded since, until January 10, 1999 when an exceedance was recorded at the Atlas & Cox site in Vancouver.
 Because this was the only exceedance in 1999 it did not result in a violation of the federal standard.
-The subsequent graphs (Section III) and table (Section IV) depict this trend in more detail.
-There were no exceedances in 2000 or 2001.
+The graphs on page 33 depict this trend in more detail.
+There have not been any exceedances since 1999.